autoretouch/autoretouch-python-client/README.md

 ## Authentication

+### Prerequisites

+You need a free account at https://app.autoretouch.com.

+### Authenticate with Refresh Token

 Create a device connection in the autoretouch app at https://app.autoretouch.com/profile > API Information and copy the refresh token.
 Store it securely, e.g. in an environment variable or your keychain.